 We have over 50 different asthma & allergy friendly® certification standards for products and services, addressing all areas of the indoor air environment.
 Some of these relate to products which remove allergens and dust from the indoor environment, like vacuum cleaners, air cleaners, dehumidifiers, and washing machines.
 Some of them relate to products where it is important not to provide an easy home for allergens and that it is possible to remove allergen from them – like bedding and toys.
 And some of them relate to household products that should make as little an impact on the indoor environment as possible – like paint.

 You can find out which products are certified asthma & allergy friendly® and read more by clicking here.

 Note: This is a summary of our paint standard which was written for those without a scientific background.
-For more detailed information, please see the abstract of our standard, our recent policy statement on biocides, or contact us for more information.
+For more detailed information, please see the Standard Abstract tab on this page, or contact us for more information.

 Lifestyle Article: Indoor Air Quality – Some Serious Home Truths